[Holodeck –

 TUVOK: Me?

-JANEWAY: You taught at the academy for sixteen years, you’d be
+JANEWAY: You taught at the Academy for sixteen years.
+You'd be perfect

 TUVOK: Commander Chakotay would be a more logical choice to be their